 with programs held across the state in 2004.
 (Check out the Literary

-Q: What type of books are candidates for
+Q: What type of books were candidates for

-A: Works will be as diverse and intriguing as our state
+A: Works were as diverse and intriguing as our state

 and its people.
 Selected for readability as well as Oklahoma-related

-content, they will consist of both fiction and nonfiction and will include
+content, they consisted of both fiction and nonfiction and included

 history, biography, memoir, historical fiction, essay collections, and

 across the state.
-Libraries and schools are invited to participate by
+Libraries and schools were invited to participate by

 hosting reading and discussion programs, and any group, organization,

-or high school class may host a discussion.
+or high school class were able to host a discussion.

-A: Study guides will be available online, and the State
+A: Study guides were available online, and the State

-Department of Education will provide online curriculum guides for high
+Department of Education provided online curriculum guides for high

 the Oklahoma Humanities Council.